elevul/telegram-link-opener/README.md

 # Telegram link opener
 Very work in progress python app to automatically open telegram links in web browser

+# Known issues
+Due to limitations of the Telethon api the notification can be between 5 and 60 seconds late: https://github.com/LonamiWebs/Telethon/issues/237

 # Disclaimer
 Use at own risk!